This week’s guest poster is the wonderful Nthato Morakabi who discusses the concept of writing styles. Enjoy!

 She swayed down the street, purse loosely held in hand as rubbery legs tried to hold her up.
-Behind her the music continued its muffled blare.
-Club Riot spilled more like her into the streets, along with a figure dressed in black.
+Behind her, the music continued its muffled blare.
+Club Riot spilt more like her into the streets, along with a figure dressed in black.
 A glint of steel in his hand.

 Defining Your Writing Style

 I’m not an expert at writing styles, nor do I wish to become one.
 I just wish to show you, as it was revealed to me, that as a writer you have so much at your disposal.
 Have you thought through your stories, to see how you should tell it?
 That’s you figuring out your writing style.

 My revelation occurred when I had to write three different types of books.
 At the same time.
 The first was a horror.
 The second, a fantasy.
 The third, a children’s book series.
 Each one had to have its own style, voice and tone.